designstem/projects/patterns/index.md

 #### 2. Repeated rotation

-By applying rotation to an element multiple times we can create a circular set of elements with all elements having <var>rotational symmetry</var>.
+By applying rotation to an element multiple times, we can create a circular set of elements with all elements having <var>rotational symmetry</var>.

 ##### Number of rotations `{{ get('r_c',1) }}`